EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 | where tostring(OpSequence[0]) =~ "Create" and tostring(OpSequence[1]) =~ "Update"
 ```

-Option 2 is the one to reach for when the partition guard starts feeling like something you might forget.
+Option 2 looks like the safest of the three — the operator enforces the boundary so you can't forget the guard — and for Act I it's the **wrong** choice, which I had backwards until someone checked the syntax and the check turned up something bigger.

+Two constraints, one of which I asserted the opposite of in an earlier draft.
+First, `partition` takes a **single** column, so a compound entity needs a synthetic key built with `strcat` before you can partition on it at all.
+Second, and the one that actually decides it: `partition` materialises a subquery per distinct value of the key. `Mailbox × ItemId` across a tenant is hundreds of thousands of distinct values, easily millions over a seven-day window.
+That isn't a query that runs slowly; it's a query that hits a partition-count limit or takes your workspace with it.
+The available strategies trade off differently but none of them make a per-item key across a tenant viable.

+So the rule is about **cardinality, not convenience**. `partition` earns its keep on a key with a few hundred or a few thousand values — per-device, per-account, per-rule — where materialising a subquery each is cheap and the enforced boundary is free safety.
+On a per-item key, Option 1's manual guard is not the compromise.
+It's the correct answer, and the guard being your responsibility is the price of a construct that scales to the cardinality you actually have.

+And the reason this correction is in the article rather than quietly patched: I wrote a comment claiming composite partition keys were supported, in the same paragraph where I told the reader to go verify the hint strategy in their own workspace.
+Assert something about an operator's grammar without checking it, while instructing someone else to check — that's the same failure as the `has_any` model two sections up, and I'd rather it stay on the page than be edited out of it.

 Option 3 is what you want when the question is "show me the whole story of this item" rather than "did these two things happen back to back" — but note that `make_list` only preserves order if the input was serialized first, so the `sort` is doing real work, not decoration.

 Option 3 also has a trap in it that I walked into on the first draft, and it's the same one from the honorable mention wearing a third outfit.
 The tempting way to test the sequence is to flatten the array and string-match it: